tavisca-dhaval/photoapp/README.md

 # PhotoApp
-PhotoApp is a tool to access all the image-related work under a single application.
-It facilitates the users to search and download images, based on the **_#tags_** and **_file names_**.
+PhotoApp is an application managing all the image-related work, within a single tool.
+It facilitates the users to upload, search and download images, based on the **_#tags_** and **_file names_**.
 It is developed using the Nodejs and ExpressJs with the Jade templating engine.

 ## Getting started with PhotoApp API

 ### 1. Authentication
-PhotoApp uses `passport-google-oauth` strategy [Passport](http://passportjs.org/) for authenticating with [Google](http://www.google.com/) using OAuth 1.0a and OAuth 2.0.
-This module lets you authenticate using Google in your Node.js applications.
+PhotoApp uses `passport-google-oauth` strategy [Passport](http://passportjs.org/) for authenticating with [Google](http://www.google.com/) internally using, OAuth 1.0a and OAuth 2.0.
+This module lets user authenticate using Google in your Node.js applications.
 By plugging into Passport, Google authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/)

 ```Javascript
 var GoogleStrategy = require('passport-google-oauth').OAuthStrategy;